zmcddn/coding-interview-guide/README.md

     - This could be anything, from algorithm questions, to language/framework features.
     - Each company is different.
 4. Another round of technical phone interview or take home quiz/project
-    - If this is not a take home quiz/project, then its referred as the "On-site" where you spend many hours to finish many rounds of interviews (3-5 depending on the company and experience level)
+    - If this is not a take home quiz/project, then its referred as the "On-site" where you spend many hours to finish many rounds of interviews (3-5 rounds depending on the company and experience level)
 5. This step varies, could be another technical interview, or company culture interview
     - Again not all company has this step, but if you got one then its mostly just to check the candidate with the company culture, or some high level open technical discussions.
 6. Offer!

-Above steps is just a summary from my own (and from what I learnt from my friends) experience.
+Above steps is just a summary from my own experience (and from what I learnt from my friends).

-Do ask the interviewer/hr the interview process when you got contacted!
+DO ask the interviewer/hr the interview process when you got contacted!

 ### How to use LeetCode as a beginner

 - First of all, if you don't know what LeetCode is, google it and thank me later.

-- As a beginner or new to algorithm questions, LeetCode can get overwhelming coz there are more than 1500 (at the time of writing) problems!
+- As a beginner or new to algorithm questions, LeetCode can get overwhelming because there are more than 1500 (at the time of writing) problems!

 - If you are new to algorithm and data structure, go the "**Explore**" tab on the top navigation bar, and go to the "**Learn**" row and learn all of them.